Bluscream/ipc-mcp/README.md

 ⚠️ **This server provides access to Windows IPC mechanisms!**

-- Run with Administrator privileges for full access
+- Run with Administrator privileges for full access (service runs as LocalSystem)
 - Some operations may require elevated permissions
 - Use with caution in production environments
+- The service installation script sets the service to run as LocalSystem, which has the highest privileges available